 In conclusion, total body photography is an essential tool to promote the early detection of skin cancer with fast and efficient care.
 This method is further enhanced through the use of Full-Body Imaging platforms like DermEngine, which offer support tools designed to provide medical professionals with a greater depth of understanding and capabilities for the analysis of each patient’s case.

-Are you interested in learning more about how DermEngine’s Full-Body Imaging can accelerate your practice’s imaging solutions?
-Start a free 30-day trial today of DermEngine's total body photography tools today.
+Are you interested in learning more about how DermEngine’s Full-Body Imaging can accelerate your practice’s imaging solutions? sign up for DermEngine's total body photography tools today.